 Step 01: Mounting Drives

-If you’ve just freshly set up your Linux system, your plotting NVMEs and farming HDDs will need to be mounted to a specific location on your computer.
+If you’ve just set up your Linux system, your plotting NVMEs and farming HDDs will need to be mounted to a specific location on your computer.

-While it may appear intimidating at first, creating partitions and mounting drives is pretty simple, and we are sure that you’ll be able to do it yourself after going through this guide.
+While it may appear intimidating at first, creating partitions and mounting drives is pretty simple, and we are sure you’ll be able to do it yourself after going through this guide.